RAF Odiham

 Joint Helicopter Command (JHC)

-As a recommendation that came from the 1998 Strategic Defence Review, the Joint Helicopter Command (JHC) was formed to consolidate the helicopters of the RAF, Army Air Corps and Royal Navy under a single command structure.
-The JHC came into being on 5 October 1999 and Odiham's Squadrons fall within its remit to provide assistance to the Command as the need arises, either through training or when conflict dictates.
+At a recommendation of the 1998 Strategic Defence Review, the Joint Helicopter Command (JHC) was formed to consolidate the helicopters of the RAF, Army Air Corps and Royal Navy under a single command structure.
+The JHC came into being on 5 October 1999, and Odiham's Squadrons fell within its remit to provide assistance to the Command as the need arises, either through training or when conflict dictates.

 Odiham Today